MichalOpoka/ecfr/cfr/title-10-Energy/chapter-II-Department-Energy/subchapter-D-Energy-Conservation/part-431-Energy-Efficiency-Program-Certain-Commercial-Industrial-Equipment/subpart-F-Commercial-Air-Conditioners-Heat-Pumps/subjectgroup-ECFR2640f6ad978e4e6-Energy-Efficiency-Standards/section-431.97.md

 (2) Each single package vertical air conditioner and single package vertical heat pump manufactured on and after October 9, 2015 (for models ≥65,000 Btu/h and \<135,000 Btu/h) or October 9, 2016 (for models ≥135,000 Btu/h and \<240,000 Btu/h), but before September 23, 2019 must meet the applicable minimum energy conservation standard level(s) set forth in this section.

-Table 10 to § 431.97 - Minimum Efficiency Standards for Single Package Vertical Air Conditioners and Single Package Vertical Heat Pumps
+Table 10 to § 431.97—Minimum Efficiency Standards for Single Package Vertical Air Conditioners and Single Package Vertical Heat Pumps

 |                                               Equipment type                                                |         Cooling capacity         |Sub-category|             Efficiency level              |Compliance date: Products manufactured on and  <br/>after . . .|
 |-------------------------------------------------------------------------------------------------------------|----------------------------------|------------|-------------------------------------------|---------------------------------------------------------------|